Haad Yao beach has a straightforward layout with no curves. It stretches for about 2,300 feet (700 metres) between Sri Thanu and Haad Salad beaches.

 Sunbeds and Shade

-As you might expect on the west coast of any island, shade is only available until around noon, when the sun reaches its peak.
-Haad Yao is no different.
-There’s plenty of natural shade from casuarina trees and palms along the shore, but you’ll need to be mindful of the resorts’ boundaries.
+As you might expect on the western coast of any island on the planet shade is only available until midday before the sun reaches its zenith.
+Haad Yao is no exception.
+There’s more than enough shade here with casuarina trees and palms scattered along the shore though you’ll need to respect the invisible boundaries of the resorts.

 I didn’t notice any sunbeds on Haad Yao.